I'm a Homeowner

 In a conventional roof, underlayment is often a secondary water barrier.
 It helps protect the structure from incidental water, wind-driven rain or condensation.
 In a solar roof, that may no longer be enough.
 If the outer roof layer is an active electrical system, the layer beneath it has to perform more functions.

 It has to support ventilation.
 It has to tolerate higher temperatures.
 It has to allow controlled cable routing.
-It has to help limit fire spread.
-It has to separate the electrical zone from combustible construction materials.
+It is designed to help limit fire-spread pathways.
+It helps separate the electrical zone from combustible construction materials.
 It has to support inspection and maintenance over the life of the system.

 At that point, it is no longer just underlayment.
 It becomes part of the technical safety layer of an active roof.